thesis/shale/README.md

 path to an alternative config file, set an environment variable `CONFIG_FILE` with the path, or include the option using another method supported by [environ][environ].

+All grid nodes should be configured so that they don't attempt to register with a hub (`register:false` in the node config), and should be accessible via the machine running shale.

 [environ]: https://github.com/weavejester/environ